Ronald McDonald House raises awareness for childhood cancer with 'September Step Up' challenge

 “We love the house," Priscilla said during a phone interview.
 "We couldn’t even come here, coming from Louisiana to New York City.
 If we didn’t have the Ronald McDonald house we wouldn’t be able to come.
 It’s been wonderful.
 They’re doing a great job with COVID and the meal service delivery is amazing.
 It’s just – it makes everything so much easier."

 Nadley is one of 300,000 kids who are diagnosed with cancer each year, according to the Ronald McDonald organization.
 It remains the number one cause of death by disease for children in America.
 To honor Nadley, and the other children who are diagnosed with the disease each year, the group launched the "September Step Up Challenge" as part of Childhood Cancer Awareness Month.
-The group is asking the public to step up for families battling pediatric cancer by taking 300,000 steps in 30 days.
+They are asking the public to step up for families battling pediatric cancer by taking 300,000 steps in 30 days.

 “Just from coming from Louisiana to here, we don’t’ know anyone in this area – we don’t have connections.
 And we surely couldn’t afford any of the housing or apartments or anything," Priscilla said.
-"Just to come up for our treatments -- we have to come quite often so we reached out to the hospital and they recommended Ronald McDonald.
-Of course, it was closed for a little while but we were able to stay with a band of parents.
-But as soon as the house opened up they were able to move us over here and it’s been wonderful.
+"Just to come up for our treatments -- we have to come quite often so we reached out to the hospital and they recommended Ronald McDonald... and it’s been wonderful.
 I love the short commute to the hospital.”

 Nadley is now doing well, after having her neuroblastoma tumor removed in May.
 She’s NED (no evidence of disease), according to her mother, who credited the house and the hospital for her recovery.